rust-community/rustbridge/workshops/mondrian-pattern/README.md

 ![](images/fig09_nontricial-nested.jpg)

-**Warning!** You may **crash the program or even your machine** if you continue!
-Usually, this is not a problem and you can just close the program and/or restart your machine and continue.**
+**Warning!** Some changes here may crash the program or make your machine unresponsive.
+That's okay and it's a natural part of learning programming.
+You can just close the program and/or restart your machine and continue.
+Save your data before you run.

 There is one way of achieving this pattern by defining more specific operations.
 However, things will be much more interesting if you